ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-to-create-workflows.md

 If your business scenario requires workflow events or responses that are not supported, a Microsoft partner must implement them by creating an extension that implements the relevant workflow event.

 > [!NOTE]
 > All notifications about workflow steps are sent through a job queue.
 Make sure that the job queue reflects your business needs.
-For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).
+Pro více informací navštivte [Použití fronty úloh na plánování úloh](admin-job-queues-schedule-tasks.md).

 :::image type="content" source="media/Workflows/workflow-example.png" alt-text="Illustration of a workflow example.":::